Impurities as a quantum thermometer for a Bose-Einstein condensate: Results

-\paragraph{Experimental implementation} We now consider a realistic implementation of the above results.
-We will consider a system consisting of a BEC superfluid reservoir in a shallow confining trap interacting with either an array of atomic quantum dots or a deep optical lattice loaded with cold atoms \cite{recati,Orth2008,recatiII,bruderer}.
-Our discussion applies to both, dots and atoms in a lattice.
-However for the sake of clarity in our presentation, we will focus on the quantum dot scenarios.
+We now consider a realistic implementation of the above results.
+We will consider a system consisting of a BEC superfluid reservoir in a shallow confining trap interacting with an array of atomic quantum dots \cite{recati,Orth2008}.
+Each dot is created by applying a localised steep potential that traps atoms of a different hyperfine state of the same atomic species as the BEC.
+As we will see below this system obeys the Jaynes-Cummings Hamiltonian where the coupling is mediated by a Raman transition.
+We would like to point out that two-level systems can also be implemented using a deep double-well optical lattice loaded with cold atoms in a single-occupancy regime \cite{recatiII}.
+This system also obeys the JC Hamiltonian.
+However, in this paper we will discuss in more detail the atomic dot implementation \cite{recati,Orth2008}.

 In the absence of atomic collisions, the BEC can in principle reach absolute zero temperature.
 Under this assumption, the condensate is commonly described by a classical density function.
-However, collisions are always present and therefore, in the superfluid regime, the condensate is better described by a mean field classical background plus quantum fluctuations.
+In realistic scenarios, collisions are always present and therefore, in the superfluid regime, the condensate is better described by a mean field classical background plus quantum fluctuations.
 The fluctuations, for frequencies lower than the so-called healing length, are given by a phononic quantum field operator $\Pi(\bf{x})$, which can be expanded in terms of Bogoliubov modes.
 Now we proceed to describe the quantum dots and their interaction with the phononic field.
-Each dot is created by applying a localised steep potential which traps atoms of either a different hyperfine state of the same atomic species as the BEC, or alternatively, a different atomic species.
-We choose a large collisional interaction strength $g_{aa}$ inside each dot well, to guarantee that the occupation number in each site is either $0$ or $1$, giving rise to an array of two level systems.
+Each dot is created by applying a localised steep potential which traps atoms of a different hyperfine state of the same atomic species as the BEC.
+Alternatively, in \cite{recatiII} the two-level systems are created by loading cold atoms of a different species in an optical lattice consisting of double well potentials where only single occupancy of each site is allowed.
+Focusing on the former, we choose a large collisional interaction strength $g_{aa}$ inside each dot well, to guarantee that the occupation number in each site is either $0$ or $1$, giving rise to an array of two level systems.
 We also assume that the wells are deep and separated enough to neglect direct interaction between different sites \cite{Orth2008}.